-Most comments cards we received indicated that patients were able to get appointments when they needed them.
+Most people told us on the day of the inspection that they were able to get appointments when they needed them.

 Listening and learning from concerns and complaints

 The practice had an effective system for handling complaints and concerns.

 - Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was a designated responsible person who handled all complaints in the practice. - Information for patients was available in the practice that gave details of the practice's complaints procedure and included the names and contact details of relevant complaints bodies that patients could contact if they were unhappy with the practice's response.